-Previous to her residency in Florida, she lived and worked in North Carolina and South Carolina in the fields of public health, technology transfer, and environmental restoration and waste management.
-Currently, she is a retired academic affairs administrator and owner/consultant of P_Consulting, an education management company.
-Other professional activities include accreditation evaluator, science faculty at a local university, and program review/assessment evaluator.
-She is a member of St. James House of Prayer Episcopal Church and serves as the chair of the land use planning committee, president-elect of the Episcopal Church Women’s organization, and delegate to the 2015 Southwest Diocese convention.
+Previous to her residency in Florida, she lived and worked in North Carolina and South Carolina in the fields of public health, senior scientist in technology transfer, and environmental restoration/waste management.
+Currently, she is a retired academic affairs administrator and owner/consultant of ProcPhil Consulting, LLC, an education management company.
+Other professional activities include accreditation evaluator, science faculty at a local university, graduate faculty and course re-designer at the University of New England, and program review/assessment evaluator.
+She is a member of St. James House of Prayer Episcopal Church and serves as the senior warden of the church vestry.
 She is a member of Alpha Kappa Alpha Sorority, Inc., Gamma Theta Omega chapter, actively involved in “service to all mankind.”
 She continues to participate in professional development activities and, reading is her number one hobby.

 A native of Brooklyn, NY and a graduate of NYU’s Film School, Yglesias directs and produces personal legacy films through her company Bluedot Film.
 In 1999 her family moved to Orlando, FL for her husband’s work and then to Tampa in June 2013.
 She has had an eclectic career, from producing TV commercials, office managing a NYC law firm, handling communications for a prep school, working in banking as a document specialist, interior decorating and presently as an Executive Personal Assistant.